 If you are a first-time homebuyer in Singapore who has already made the decision on picking an HDB flat, you’re probably deciding between getting a BTO or a resale flat.

 And if you’re reading this, chances are you’ve already made the decision to go with the resale flat route, so here’s a step-by-step guide for an in-depth walkthrough of the HDB resale buying process.

 From finding out if you’re eligible to obtain an Option to Purchase (OTP) to finally getting your hands on your own HDB resale flat, we’ve got you covered!

 The whole process is far simpler than you probably think.
 The bulk of the steps can actually be done on a single website, the HDB Resale Portal.

 HDB Resale pre-purchase checks: HDB schemes

-Before you begin your HDB resale purchase journey, it is essential that you go through the eligibility criteria, to check for the specific eligibility schemes that apply to you.
+Before you begin your HDB resale purchase journey, it’s essential that you go through the eligibility criteria to check for the specific eligibility schemes that apply to you.
 Some of the schemes include the following:

 For those looking to buy a flat with a family member – Could be your spouse, parent or child, etc…